Black Friday: Use code BF40 for a free visit. *Excluding Weight Loss

 Key Takeaways

-Polycystic ovary syndrome (PCOS) is a complex medical condition that is associated with many different symptoms, some of which may be able to be addressed by some prescription weight loss medications.
+Polycystic Ovary Syndrome (PCOS) is a complex medical condition that is associated with many different symptoms, some of which may be able to be addressed by prescription weight loss medications.

 • Prescription weight loss medications can often help people with PCOS lose weight.

-• In patients with high blood pressure, high cholesterol, and insulin resistance, the use of weight loss medications may lead to some improvements, although these conditions are not directly treated by weight loss medications.
+• In patients with high blood pressure, high cholesterol, and insulin resistance, the use of weight loss medications may lead to some improvements; although these conditions are not directly treated by weight loss medications.

-Not everyone with PCOS has weight gain, and in people with PCOS and overweight, it’s not always clear that PCOS caused the weight gain.
-There may be other conditions, like obesity or metabolic syndrome, underlying changes in weight.
+Not everyone with PCOS has weight gain, and in people with PCOS and overweight/obesity, it’s not always clear that PCOS caused the weight gain.

 A variety of other treatments may also be used, but their selection depends on each patient's medical conditions and symptoms.